scottpartington98/scott-part/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: MPhil in History and Philosophy of Science
+  - course: MPhil in History & Philosophy of Science
     institution: University of Cambridge
     year: 2022
   - course: BA in Psychology and College Scholar